MicrosoftDocs/win32/desktop-src/Msi/installer-collectuserinfo.md

 ---
-Description: The CollectUserInfo method of the Installer object invokes a user interface wizard sequence which collects and stores both user information and the product code. ms.assetid: 2faacf38-1af1-4e8a-a3f6-87733104614e
+description: The CollectUserInfo method of the Installer object invokes a user interface wizard sequence which collects and stores both user information and the product code. ms.assetid: 2faacf38-1af1-4e8a-a3f6-87733104614e
 title: Installer.CollectUserInfo method
 ms.topic: reference